vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/4_saMpradAya-prakriyA-bhAgaH.md

 a Henri | In all the eighteen Vidyasthanas, the four tantras or the Shilpasastra, Prapatti is nowhere mentioned as a distinct means for gaining Moksha.
 What is Prapatti is not clearly known.
 So it is an unknown means.
 Moreover Mahavisvasa cannot be actualised.

 Answer : By the term 3teuild you cannot intend to say that the essential nature of Prapatti is not existent.
 This view is already refuted.
 You cannot even say that it is not a distinct and different means, because it is taught as a different and distinct means in Ahirbudhnya Samhita and others.
 The mere fact that it is not taught profusely cannot contradict its teaching in a few places.
 The testimony of other schools like Sankhya and others is of no avail to us as we do not follow them closely.
-The great masters of yore like Valmiki, Parasara,

-404

-Essence of Srimad Rahasyatraya Saram

-Vyasa, Shuka, Shounaka and others have glorified this doctrine in their great works and so the above objection is totally untenable.
+The great masters of yore like Valmiki, Parasara, Vyasa, Shuka, Shounaka and others have glorified this doctrine in their great works and so the above objection is totally untenable.
 9. The nineth and the final objection is that Prapatti is

 opposed to the Sampradaya or tradition.
 The ancient acharyas have not traditionally taught or practised Prapatti as an independent and different means to Moksha.
 It is taught only as an "agna" or accessory in Sri Bhashya and Gita Bhashya.
 There might be references to Prapatti but they are also for Karma, Jnana or Bhakti.
 So Prapatti is not the means according to the tradition.